 Interfax-Ukraine to host press conference entitled 'Monitoring of Ukrainians' Electoral Moods'

-On Monday, July 1, at 12.00, the press center of the Interfax-Ukraine news agency will host a press conference titled "Monitoring of Ukrainians' Electoral Moods" following six rounds of rolling polls conducted from June 22 to June 28, 2019.
+On Monday, July 8, at 12.00, the press center of the Interfax-Ukraine news agency will host a press conference titled "Monitoring of Ukrainians' Electoral Moods" following seven rounds of rolling polls conducted from June 28 to July 4, 2019.
 Participants include: Chairperson of the Board of Oleksandr Yaremenko Ukrainian Institute for Social Research Olha Balakireva; Director of the Social Monitoring Center Dmytro Dmytruk; Director for Development at the Oleksandr Yaremenko Ukrainian Institute for Social Research Volodymyr Barabash (8/5a Reitarska Street).
 Registration of journalists with editorial IDs on the spot.